benders5e/benders5e/firebender.md

 The Northern Shaolin style emphasizes "kicking over hand fighting", or prioritizing one's legwork as opposed to the arms.
 Kicks are meant to "extend as far as possible without compromising balance-->

 #### Seven Stars
 You favor a style that utilizes momentary bursts of extreme power at the expense of your defense.
 At the beginning of your turn, you can choose to decrease your AC for the next turn by 2 to add +2 to the damage dealt by all your attacks that hit.

-### Firebending Forms
-At 3rd level, your connection to chi and practice of bending allows you to weave your bending into your combat style.
-With training, you are able to learn particular forms that combine martial arts and firebending to carry out more sophisticated attacks.

-You learn one form from the list at the end of this class description.
-The number of forms you know increases with level and is shown in the Firebender Table.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>